synaodev/leviathan-racket/README.md

 - MacOS:
   - Vcpkg is absolutely required.
   - Install Xcode and Xcode Command-Line Tools in order to use OpenGL.Framework (yes, seriously).
-  - Supports only AppleClang for now.
-GCC support is coming soon, and it might require the use of [homebrew](https://brew.sh/), but we'll see.
+  - Supports only AppleClang.
   - When installing dependencies with vcpkg, leave out openal-soft.
-It often exhibits strange behavior, and it also usually gets ignored in favor of OpenAL.Framework.
+It usually gets ignored in favor of OpenAL.Framework.
 - Windows:
   - Vcpkg is absolutely required.
   - Supports MSVC, Clang, and MinGW (Posix threading model only).
 Cygwin environment is not supported.
 You can also use MinGW & vcpkg on Linux for cross-compiling.